Mikuláš Dzurinda: Prime Minister 2002–2006

 The reformist course of Dzurinda's policies was confirmed by a mandate he was given by electors in the 2002 general election to form his second government.
 It was also a year when the NATO Prague Summit in November decided on Slovakia's invitation to join NATO; and the country also completed accession talks with the EU at the Copenhagen Summit in December, thus launching its ratification process.

-During this period the budget deficit has been reduced to less than 3 percent of GDP, and it opened the door for Slovakia to join the eurozone in 2009.
+During this period, the budget deficit has been reduced to less than 3 percent of GDP, and it opened the door for Slovakia to join the eurozone in 2009.
 Economic growth, higher than 6 per cent, has become the fastest in the region.
 Nevertheless, foreign investors has discovered the country, notably car companies such as PSA Peugeot-Citroën and Kia.

 The government of Mikuláš Dzurinda has been praised by the World Bank as the best market reformer in the world.
 Flat tax rate 19 per cent for income, corporates and value added tax led Steve Forbes to call Slovakia an "investors' paradise".
 But country was still facing many challenges, especially in rural areas.
 Unemployment increased to 20 percent under Dzurinda's first government, and was still at 12% when he left office, one of the highest rates in Europe.
 Dzurinda's party was defeated by SMER in the 2006 parliamentary election.
 SDKU-DS was second with more than 18 per cent of votes.
 Because of refusal to renew the right-wing coalition government with the support of Meciar's party he was not able to continue governing.
 SMER leader Robert Fico has formed a coalition government with Meciar's HZDS and Slota's Slovak National Party (SNS).

 Dzurinda in opposition 2006–2010

 Mikuláš Dzurinda has been a regular MP in the National Council of the Slovak Republic since his party's defeat in the 2006 parliamentary elections.
 In February 2008, Juraj Liška, SDKÚ-DS's deputy leader, openly asked Dzurinda to resign as the party leader due to the low party polls and the arguably undemocratic style of leadership.
-The members of the party praesidium denied Mr. Liška's accusations and since the praesidium assembly, Mr. Liška has been unwilling to speak out on the inner affairs of the party.
-This affair led to the open protests against Mr. Dzurinda from party members from Bratislava.
+The members of the party presidium denied Liška's accusations and since the presidium assembly, Liška has been unwilling to speak out on the inner affairs of the party.
+This affair led to the open protests against Dzurinda from party members from Bratislava.
 Since their exclusion from the party by a regular party judge there are no longer any thrills in the party.

-Foreign minister 2010–2012
+Minister of Foreign Affairs 2010–2012

-Dzurinda was appointed foreign minister in the cabinet of prime minister Iveta Radičová on 9 July 2010.
+Dzurinda was appointed as Minister of Foreign Affairs in the cabinet of prime minister Iveta Radičová on 9 July 2010.
 He was again elected to be the chairman of the SDKÚ-DS party on 6 November 2010 for next four years.
 He was only one candidate, the incumbent prime minister Radičová (from the same party) declined the nomination for candidacy.